Important warning for older adults with dementia:

 - you should know that aripiprazole may make it harder for your body to cool down when it gets very hot.
 Tell your doctor if you plan to do vigorous exercise or be exposed to extreme heat.

 - if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent damage to your brain that can cause severe intellectual disability), you should know that the orally disintegrating tablets contain phenylalanine.
 If you have diabetes, you should know that aripiprazole solution contains sugar.

-- you should know that some people who took medications such as aripiprazole developed gambling problems or other intense urges or behaviors that were compulsive or unusual for them, such as increased sexual urges or behaviors, excessive shopping, and binge eating.
+- you should know that some people who have taken medications such as aripiprazole have developed gambling problems or other intense urges or behaviors that were compulsive or unusual for them, such as increased sexual urges or behaviors, excessive shopping, and binge eating.
 Call your doctor if you have intense urges to shop, eat, have sex, or gamble, or you are unable to control your behavior.
 Tell your family members about this risk so that they can call the doctor even if you do not realize that your gambling or any other intense urges or unusual behaviors such as have become a problem.

 - you should know that when aripiprazole is used to treat children, it should be used as part of a treatment program that may include counseling and special education.
 Be sure that your child follows all of his or her doctor's or therapist's instructions.